Nerding Out: Campus Social Listening Research

 Nerdiness is part of Campus Sonar culture.
 So is innovation.

-As a researcher at heart, I jumped at the new opportunity to answer specific research questions using social listening via a targeted analysis.
-Furthermore, as a research methods junkie, I’m constantly looking for novel ways to answer questions using innovative data techniques and underused data sources.
+We jump at the opportunity to answer specific research questions using social listening.
+Furthermore, as research methods junkies, we're constantly looking for novel ways to answer questions using innovative data techniques and underused data sources.
 Social listening and the kerbillions of social media posts ripe for online research harvest check all of those boxes for me.

-To keep the research in line with the client’s goals, I focused on one significant corner of the internet rife with conversations on these topics: forums.
-My initial online investigations suggested an extremely high level of conversation volume on forums, which led me to sample conversation from Reddit and College Confidential because we know those are popular forums where prospective students and college graduates could congregate to talk about their experiences.
+To keep the research in line with the client’s goals, we focused on one significant corner of the internet rife with conversations on these topics: forums.
+Our initial online investigations suggested an extremely high level of conversation volume on forums, which led us to sample conversation from Reddit and College Confidential because we know those are popular forums where prospective students and college graduates could congregate to talk about their experiences.
 Overall, Reddit ended up being the primary data source with only a few mentions for analysis coming from College Confidential.

 You may wonder how we isolated these very specific types of conversation that would answer our client’s pressing questions.
-It was a head scratcher for me too, but in the best way possible.
-I started by writing a query that captured all mentions related to college and career on these sites.
+It was a head scratcher, but in the best way possible.
+We started by writing a query that captured all mentions related to college and career on these sites.
 This provided a solid foundation of data within which to work.
-Then I wrote rules to segment mentions that originated from prospective students and college graduates using specific pronouns and verbs aligning with a student looking towards attending college or looking back on graduating.
-In addition, I crafted rules isolating mentions about the purpose of college, post-graduation plans, and how college was reflected on post-graduation.
-By cross-examining these rules within the larger query, I answered those fascinating (but tricky) questions put forth by the client.
+Then we wrote rules to segment mentions that originated from prospective students and college graduates using specific pronouns and verbs aligning with a student looking towards attending college or looking back on graduating.
+In addition, we crafted rules isolating mentions about the purpose of college, post-graduation plans, and how college was reflected on post-graduation.
+By cross-examining these rules within the larger query, we answered those fascinating (but tricky) questions put forth by the client.

-As data streamed in, I enlisted the help of other trusty analysts in the office, Sarah and Reed.
-Together, we spent hours manually combing through data to ensure it was relevant to our needs, that posts or accounts weren’t deleted, and that sentiment was correctly categorized.
+As data streamed in, we spent hours manually combing through data to ensure it was relevant to our needs, that posts or accounts weren’t deleted, and that sentiment was correctly categorized.
 Ah, the value of human analysts (spoiler alert: software alone can’t do this)!

-Our analysis generally relies on mostly quantitative metrics provided in Brandwatch (we still looked at volume, sentiment, emotion, mention type, top topics, and trending topics for this analysis), but with the thematic analysis layered on top, the quantitative findings were uniquely contextualized.
+Our analysis generally relies on mostly quantitative metrics provided in our social listening software (we still looked at volume, sentiment, emotion, mention type, top topics, and trending topics for this analysis), but with the thematic analysis layered on top, the quantitative findings were uniquely contextualized.

 Key Finding 1